-Python follows the POSIX pathname convention for path strings: if a string begins with the operating system pathname separator (on Windows both the slash and backslash separator work, and any leading drive specifier is ignored for the determination) it is considered an absolute path, otherwise it is a relative path.
+Sources and targets can be specified as a scalar or as a list, composed of either strings or nodes (more on nodes below).
+When specifying path strings, Python follows the POSIX pathname convention: if a string begins with the operating system pathname separator (on Windows both the slash and backslash separator are accepted, and any leading drive specifier is ignored for the determination) it is considered an absolute path, otherwise it is a relative path.
 If the path string contains no separator characters, it is searched for as a file in the current directory.
 If it contains separator characters, the search follows down from the starting point, which is the top of the directory tree for an absolute path and the current directory for a relative path.
+The "current directory" in this context is the directory of the SConscript file currently being processed.

-scons recognizes a third way to specify path strings: if the string begins with the # character it is top-relative - it works like a relative path but the search follows down from the directory containing the top-level SConstruct rather than from the current directory.
-The # is allowed to be followed by a pathname separator, which is ignored if found in that position.
+SCons also recognizes a third way to specify path strings: if the string begins with the # character it is top-relative - it works like a relative path but the search follows down from the directory containing the top-level SConstruct rather than from the current directory.
+The # can optionally be followed by a pathname separator, which is ignored if found in that position.
 Top-relative paths only work in places where scons will interpret the path (see some examples below).
 To be used in other contexts the string will need to be converted to a relative or absolute path first.